brambozz/bramplot/README.md

 ### Figure sizes for posters / presentations

 In articles, you typically use some template with predefined widths and text sizes.
-For presentation or posters, these might be different through your document.
+For presentation or posters, these might be different throughout your document.
 You can usually find a good figure size by placing a dummy rectangle and resizing that to your desired size.
-Then find the size of that rectangle in inches.
+Then find the size of that rectangle in inches and set that with `plt.set_size()`.

 ## Development